At Least 5 Dead as Tornadoes Move Through Alabama, Georgia

 “I’m very lucky to be alive,” Dunaway, 75, told Al.com.

-In the western city of Centreville, south of Tuscaloosa, Cindy Smitherman and her family and neighbors huddled in their underground storm pit as a twister passed over their home.
+Farther west in the city of Centreville, south of Tuscaloosa, Cindy Smitherman and her family and neighbors huddled in their underground storm pit as a twister passed over their home.

 A tree fell on the shelter door, trapping the eight inside for about 20 minutes until someone came with a chain saw to help free them, said Smitherman, 62.
 The twister downed trees, overturned cars and destroyed a workshop on the property.